BShakhovsky/PianoTranscription_Windows/README.md

-# Update (2021 March)
+# Update (2021 May)

-There is also version for Android 8.0 (API level 26) or higher, for it click on the following screenshot:
+There is also version for Android 4.4 KitKat (API level 19) or higher, for it click on the following screenshot:

 [![](https://raw.GitHubUserContent.com/BShakhovsky/BShakhovsky.github.io/master/Android.png 'Android 8.0')](https://GitHub.com/BShakhovsky/PianoTranscription_Android/blob/master/README.md)